hoodiemoder/gleaming/code-of-conduct.md

 ## 🌸 Enfworcement Gwidelines 🌸

-Cute people will follow these Cute Place Impact Guidelines in determining the consequences for any action they evaluate as in violation of this Code of Conduct:
+Cute people will follow these Cute Place Impact Guidelines in determining the consequences for any action they evaluate as in violation of this Cwode of Cwonduct:

 ### i.
 Correction